josherrickson/stats-notes-old/Stata/splinesvsinteraction.md

 <<dd_graph: saving(graph3.svg) replace >>

 The continuity^[The visual discontinity is due the way the plot is generated and is not real.] at `x = 5` makes this a poor fit.

+^#^^#^ Spline Model 2 - Discontinuous at intervention

 Simply adding `z` to the model will allow a discontinuity.

 ~~~~
 <<dd_do>>